-(For further information about Department of Psychology courses please consult the department calendar or website.)
+For further information about Department of Psychology courses please consult the Department Calendar or Website at www.psyc.info.yorku.ca

 HH/PSYC 3450 3.0 (F) ENVIRONMENTAL PSYCHOLOGY

 A survey of issues and research findings in environmental psychology.
 Topics emphasize the effects of the physical settings created by humans on behaviour and draw material from research in personal space, territoriality, privacy and small-group ecology.